paritytech/json-rpc-interface-spec/src/api/archive_unstable_storage.md

 ## Possible errors

 - A JSON-RPC error is generated if `type` isn't one of the allowed values (similarly to a missing parameter or an invalid parameter type).
+- A JSON-RPC error is generated if a `key` of the query items, or the `childTrie` parameter starts with the bytes of the ASCII string `:child_storage:`.